-Deep brain stimulation is a surgical procedure in which a hair-thin wire (electrode) is implanted in the area of the brain that is responsible for abnormal movement.
-The wire is connected to a pulse generator that is implanted under the skin below the collarbone.
+Deep brain stimulation is a surgical procedure in which a thin wire (electrode) is implanted in the area of the brain that is responsible for abnormal movement.
+The wire is connected to a pulse generator that is implanted under the skin near the collarbone.
 Once activated, the generator sends mild electrical pulses through the wire to the brain.
 These electrical pulses modify the brain’s electrical signals to help control or stop abnormal movements.

 Deep brain stimulation is both adjustable and reversible.
 New technology allows patients to use a remote control to adjust the level of stimulation needed to provide the greatest symptom relief with the least amount of side effects.

 Patients who received deep brain stimulation have shown:

 Depending on your condition and diagnosis, deep brain stimulation can be performed while the patient is either:

 During the “awake” or traditional surgical method, you are scanned in an MRI suite prior to surgery.
 The surgical team uses these preoperative images to plan the procedure and as a road to guide the implementation of an electrode into the brain.
 In certain cases, multiple electrodes are used.

 While the electrode is being advanced through the brain, you do not feel any pain because of the unique nature of the human brain and its inability to generate pain signals.
 The surgical team is able to communicate with you and assess your brain functions to determine the best placement of the electrode.

 Using the newly developed ClearPoint® Neuro Intervention System, UPMC neurosurgeons are able to perform deep brain stimulation inside a magnetic resonance imaging (MRI) scanner while you are asleep, allowing real-time images of the brain to guide the procedure while you are under general anesthesia.